Score Status

 How well are we doing?

-Many of the 20 countries covered by the tracker are starting to see relatively strong and consistent performance in planning for a green economy.
+Many of the 41 countries covered by the tracker are starting to see relatively strong and consistent performance in planning for a green economy.
 This partly reflects that designing a national green economy plan is often the first step for countries looking to reform their economies, and that several of the countries reviewed are green economy leaders in their regions in having taken this initial step - with varying levels of ambition.
 A new trend to watch is that emerging economic giants like China and India are starting to better integrate environmental commitments into economic planning, and even developing countries like Uganda and Senegal are raising their green economy ambition - with Ethiopia setting a world leading pace on planning.

 However, the vast majority of these country plans aren’t yet ambitious enough to deliver on the Paris Agreement, UN Sustainable Development Goals (SDGs), and protecting nature.
-Only Sweden, Costa Rica, and the previously mentioned Ethiopia are reaching our highest level of planning ambition, with a large trailing group as diverse as France and Mongolia, the United Kingdom and Malaysia, South Korea and Germany, close behind but in need of more detailed targets and practical commitments to match their ambition.
-Some countries plans, such as South Africa and Bangladesh's, were ambitious when they were first announced but have now been surpassed and are in dire need of updating.
+Only Sweden, Costa Rica, and the previously mentioned Ethiopia are reaching our highest level of planning ambition, with a large trailing group as diverse as Barbados, France, Mongolia, the United Kingdom, Germany, Portugal, Japan, Malaysia, Colombia and Morocco - all close behind but in need of more detailed targets and practical commitments to match their ambition.
+To reach our highest score, planners also need to ensure that national policy architecture is sound as a whole, with countries like New Zealand and Canada needing to do more to align their plans with existing NDC commitments, or iron out structural loopholes which weaken their overall effectiveness.

 We can create a world with clean air and water, unlimited energy and fish stocks that will sustain us well into the future.
 But to do that, we need a plan.